HelpGiveThanks/HGTconfiguration/README.md

      1. Leave the password as 'pass' and change it when you're finished setting up.
      1. Change the email address to the same one used to install The Bug Genie (TGB).
 1. Click the grey 'install' button.
-1. If you would like visitors to see a false front while you set up your website
+1. If you would like visitors to see a false front at YOURWEBSITE.COM while you set up your project manager and forum
      1. Scroll up and type 'Word Search' in the top right search box.
      1. Click on Word Search Puzzle.